pmlmodelling/oceanVal/docs/source/how_to_use.rst

     2. Matchup the model simulation output with the observational datasets
     3. Calculate validation statistics, generate plots and create an html summary of the performance of the simulation

+**You should always create a new directory prior to running oceanVal for a new simulation, and then run all oceanVal commands from within that directory.**

 Step 1: Register observational datasets
 ------------------------------------